Postpartum Hemorrhage

 Uterine Atony:

-- Risk factor is uterine stretching: multiple gestations, polyhydramnios, macrosomia, grand multiparity.
-Also dysfunctional labor, magnesium, and Triple I
+multiple gestations, polyhydramnios, macrosomia, grand multiparity.
+Also dysfunctional

 - Most common reason for PP hysterectomy